 So, apparently some of you were not born a complete goof-ball and need a little bit of help making storytime at your house be a daily experience to remember for your family.

 That's where these tips come in!
-Take the time to read them over, print, and follow these steps during your reading time and your kids will LOVE you for it.
+Take the time to read them over to use during your reading time and your kids will LOVE you for it.
 (Psssst!
 You miiiight have fun too.)